DIY Elastic Stack: The 5 stages of grief

 This is the stage when you accept the new reality.
 Some members in your team now begin to recognize that change is required.
 Note that your team and customers are probably not at all OK with all the problems you are facing with Elastic Stack.
 What it means is that you understand that owning and running your production-grade Elastic Stack is not easy and some hard decisions need to be made.
 You must adjust and reorient your team’s priorities.
 Log management is important, but it’s not your core business.
 Elasticsearch is very useful and powerful, but operating and maintaining an Elastic Stack cluster is not fun.
 This is the stage when you finally reach out to others and find the right solution for your business.

 After getting tired of the burden of maintaining Elastic Stack, many businesses – large and small– choose Loggly to focus on what really matters to them.
 They rely on our experience and expertise with Elasticsearch to make their logs searchable and make log analysis fast and simple.
 If you are ready to shift gears, then take Loggly for a test drive and see for yourself how you can escape the five stages of grief of DIY Elastic Stack.

-For a deeper look at the considerations around ELK log management, read this great post by Jon Gifford.
+Read this great article for a deeper look at the considerations around ELK log management.

 Pranay Kamat is a Product Manager at Loggly.
 His previous experiences include designing user interfaces, APIs, and data migration tools for Oracle and Accela.
 He has an MBA from The University of Texas at Austin and Master’s degree in Computer Science from Cornell University.